ELSA (Emotional Literacy Support Assistant)

 Remember, ELSAs are not there to fix children's problems.
 What they do is provide emotional support to those who need it.
 They aim to establish a warm, respectful relationship with a pupil and to provide a reflective space where children are able to share honestly their thoughts and feelings.

 For children with complex or long term needs it is unrealistic to expect ELSA intervention to resolve all of their difficulties, however support will be designed to target specific aspects of a child's need.
-Miss Khan may discuss referring a child with parents for further support.
+Ms Khan may discuss referring a child with parents for further support.

 If you are concerned about the mental health or wellbeing of your child please discuss your concerns initially with your child's class teacher.